 The Independence Institute Future Leaders Program is an opportunity to learn from our experts by working on timely and relevant public policy research or projects.
 The Future Leaders Program trains qualified candidates for a lifetime of influence in the center-right movement.
 We match our Future Leaders with a policy center director or senior fellow as their mentor to learn how to effect change using a variety of different tools and strategies including in-depth research, policy analysis, academic writing, commentary, and navigating the political landscape, all through a free market lens.
 Interns participate in Institute events for no fee and have a series of lunch meetings with VIPs, such as newspaper editors, radio personalities, key local leaders and elected officials.

 We look for individuals who are free market oriented.
 Areas of study considered are, but not limited to, political science, journalism and communications, public policy, philosophy, economics, education, environmental studies, nonprofit management, criminal justice, pre-law and law school students.
 Good research, writing, and office skills are essential.
-Familiarity with Microsoft Office is helpful.
-Fall/Spring internships are a minimum 220 hours and summer internships are a minimum 320 hours of effort, depending upon college requirements and/or the extent of their project.

 To ask questions or apply, please email documents to FutureLeaders@i2i.org